-Teachers follow the Junior or Leaving Cert curriculum and will revise all elements of the language in class – reading, writing, speaking and listening.
-Students are assessed at the beginning of camp and a report at the end of the camp is given to parents that shows areas of improvement and progression as well as areas that need work going forward.
+Teachers follow the Junior Cert curriculum and will revise all elements of the language in class – reading, writing, speaking and listening.
+Students are assessed at the beginning of camp and placed into the appropriate class.

 Do students have to speak in French or German at all times?

-This is an immersion language course, which means that students must communicate in the course language at all times.
+This is an immersion language course, which means that students must try communicate in the course language at all times to the best of their ability.
 Help and encouragement as well as written visual aids will be given – students will be expected to attempt a percentage of the sentence in the course language and to gradually increase that effort as their confidence grows.
-Do your best to attempt the language at all times and you will really improve!
+Students who do their best to attempt the language at all times will really improve!

 Will I get sent home if I speak English?